Implementing Publisher-Subscriber pattern from Scratch and addressing common mistakes

 To explain what is happening here:

-2. Now, after the process has been done, the Video processor then publishes the message to kafka and then Kafka pushes that message to whoever listening.
+That request is sent to Backend service for processing but it doesn’t wait for the process to complete.
+Instead it just returns back a 200 or 204 code instantly with probably a video ID. - Now, after the process has been done, the Video processor then publishes the message to kafka and then Kafka pushes that message to whoever listening.
 In this case the Backend server.
 There may be multiple systems like maybe a notification system, monitoring system, transcoding system all listening to that message.

-3. After getting that message the backend server can then do any process, like storing the video url in database with the user id as a foreign key.
+- After getting that message the backend server can then do any process, like storing the video url in database with the user id as a foreign key.

-4. Now, another api call can show the progress of the video processing.
-For example GET /api/v1/video/progress/:id wher id is the video id returned by the first api call.
+- Now, another api call can show the progress of the video processing.
+For example

 Implementing a Pub Sub system in NodeJS from Scratch: